-We think that our blog posts are done…finished…but a few months after the fact, we realize that maybe that wasn’t our best work.
+We think that our blog posts are done…finished…but sometimes, a few months after the fact, we realize that maybe that wasn’t our best work.
 Or at least, it wasn’t as good as it could be.

 You always want your best work to be out there for the world to see.

 Maybe it’s time to resurrect those old posts and update them.
 Read them, edit them, IMPROVE them.
 Focus on improving not only the content but the SEO as well.

 And while you’re at it, take a look at your opt-ins.
 They could probably use some sprucing up, too.
 What about your About Me page and your images?
 There are probably a number of places that need improvement.
 Update everything that is not up to par.

 First of all, you need to begin with the posts that are the most popular with your readers.
 Starting with your most popular posts is a good plan because these posts have already proven to be winners.

 Our free mini e-book, Google Analytics Made Easy, will guide you through the process of determining exactly WHICH posts are your most popular and WHAT your readers are the most interested in.

 When you have compiled a list of your best posts, thoroughly evaluate the content.